ceedee666/modern-abap-curriculum/docs/hello_world.md

 Once the ABAP environment is ready, the next step is to write the "Hello World" program.
 To do this, the first step is to connect the ABAP Development to Eclipse to the ABAP environment.
 Depending on the type of environment (SAP S/4HANA or SAP BTP) different options exist.
-In case of the SAP BTP ABAP environment the easiest way is to use the service key of ABAP environment.
+In case of the SAP BTP ABAP environment, the easiest way is to use the service key of ABAP environment.

 To find the service key in the sub-account, go to the ABAP environment instance.